Boone - the Early Years

 After letting out a long sigh Boone says, “No, Ma’am, I’ve not tamed him.
 But I have made friends with him.
 You can’t see it from here, but when I’m right up close to him I can see where some mangy cur has abused the heck out that fine horse.
 Scars on scars on scars.
 They’ve been at his flanks with large spurs and whips.
 No wonder he hates people!”
 Mrs Gray’s eyes go very wide.
 Boone adds, “I think you can still use him as a good stud stallion, but you’ll have to do it his way.
 Set up a good sized field with some open shelter without any doors, just three walls and a roof, but it’ll have to be large so he knows you can’t sneak up on him.
 It’ll have to have it’s own water supply, and a way to feed the hay and grain without going near him.
 That way he can be fed and watered, and he can take shelter from the weather.
 When a mare is ready bring her to his field, let her in, and collect her later.
 There’s no way you’ll be able to take him to a mare the way you do with the other stallions.
 Just leave them alone in his field, and he’ll get the job done for you.”
 Boone starts to turn away, then he turns back, “Also, whoever you have feeding him better not be all that big.
 I’m sure the only reason he accepts me is because I’m a lot smaller than those who abused him.”

 The next day Olive Gray, a daughter of Mr Gray who’s a year younger than Boone, is helping him feed and water Brownie.
 Within a week Brownie is accepting apples from her and letting her near the rack while he’s at it.
-However, he still won’t let either of them touch him, or reach toward him.
+However, Brownie still won’t let either of them touch him, or reach toward him.
 All contact has to be started and made by Brownie.

 Three weeks after Brownie arrived at the ranch Boone is given the task of moving him to his new field.
 It’s larger than most of the fields, because once he’s in it they won’t be moving him out of it.
 There’s a big barn without an end on it, with the open end facing the direction the wind rarely comes from.
-There’s a small stream through the field, too.
+There’s also a small stream through the field.

 Boone walks over with a cut up apple, and feeds Brownie the apple while saying, “Right, Brownie.
 I hope you’re feeling friendly today.
 I’ve got to get you shifted to better quarters, so please work with me on it.”
 Boone takes the grain bucket off the wall, turns, hangs the bucket over his right shoulder, and slowly walks to the gate.
 Olive opens the gate, and steps away from the gateway.
 The only other gate open is the one to the new field, and all other ways are blocked.
 Brownie stands and watches Boone for a moment, then slowly follows him out the gate.